NullVoxPopuli/emberclear/README.md

 ## Another Chat App?

 Yes, there is a lack of trust that manifests when existing chat apps are closed source and centralized.
 Emberclear, by design, is trustless -- meaning that, while there is a server component, the server knows nothing more than your "_public_ key".
-The server(s) are also meant to be hot-swappable members of a mesh network, so no one implementation matters, as long as the same protcol is used.
+The server(s) are also meant to be a hot-swappable member of a mesh network, so no one implementation matters, as long as the same protcol is used.

 <a href='https://docs.google.com/spreadsheets/d/116MpTXfga_f8N0tLSY_Glt_fd4GIag9T5-P_mag7RlQ/edit#gid=0'  target='_blank'>
   Here is a table of detailing out some differences between emberclear and other chat apps: